 Stalking Potential Customers?

 Another, and often controversial, practice is the use of big data by companies to sell more of their products and services.
 Companies use big data to find a more fitting target audience for their products and/or services.
 For instance, I recently bought my mother flowers from a large well-known online company.
 For the last several weeks, when I travel to different websites while doing research for school or work, I’ve been bombarded with ads.
 These ads are from the flower company I did business with, as well as other flower and plant companies.
 These companies have seen what I’ve purchased and “suggest” that I may be interested in purchasing from their company.
-Edd Wilder-James, contributor to Forbes, states that, in part, big data has become a “smattering of privacy-invading personal data collection.”
+Edd Wilder-James, former contributor to Forbes, states that, in part, big data has become a “smattering of privacy-invading personal data collection.”